Friday, June 24, 2016

 "I kind of hurt my shoulder when I rolled back." he later told me, "That's why I couldn't get right away.
-Second or third time I got back up."
+The second or third time I got back up."

 I was proud like all dads would be.
 It was just like he'd scored the winning run or came in first in the race by handling that wave so well.
 A little family honor was upheld.
 The current Canadian Prime Minister Justin Trudeau knows about that family “rite of passage”.
 When you grow up in Canada you need to know how to canoe early, especially if your father Pierre Elliott Trudeau.
 The elder Trudeau was Canada 15th prime minister and had a passion for paddling in the Canadian wilderness.

 "Maybe my most indelible canoe memory from that cottage was one of the rites of passage for the Trudeau boys," the younger Trudeau recalled in an essay in Cottage Life magazine, When we hit five or six years old, our dad would put us into the canoe and we’d shoot the rapids on the stream that went down into Meech Lake.
 There’s a little dam there, and in the spring they’d open the dam, and there would be a huge V and a standing wave.
 With much trepidation, we’d sit in the front and go down the drop.
 I look back on it now and laugh because my father was sterning, and there was nothing I could do from the bow to aim it right—but it was very, very important for us to do it.
 To get into the bow of a canoe with my father for the first time, to be the bowman for the first time, and to go down this big, scary rapid."